 Summer Session.
 An undergraduate student may not enroll for more than six hours in session A (Maymester).
-A student may enroll in a total of 14 hours in session B. Sessions C and D each have a 7-hour maximum.
-However, the total hours taken during B, C, and D sessions may not exceed 14.
+A student may enroll in a total of 14 hours in session B. Sessions C and D each have a 7-hour maximum; however, the total hours taken during B, C, and D sessions may not exceed 14.
+All other sessions have a maximum loa of one course.